boturnbow/squashtown/README.md

 ## What in the Sam Hill is Squashtown?

+A golden opportunity squandered.
+Montana's oldest dad joke.
+And superior to Pumpkinville in every way.

+To hell with ~~Queen City of the Rockies~~, we want our [Squashtown](https://en.wikipedia.org/wiki/Helena,_Montana#Early_settlement_and_gold_rush)!

 ## How to Squarsh Your Thirst

 Were you blessed with a jug of Mucker's Milk? **Why you lucky mucker!** It's time to get out of that mucking hole and get your **squarsh** on like it's 1864: